How to Close An Inground Pool in 6 Steps

-Start closing your pool by removing your diving board, ladders, rails, safety ropes, and any other equipment you might have in and around the pool (not your filtering equipment).
+Remove your diving board, ladders, rails, safety ropes, and any other equipment you might have in and around the pool (not your filter system).

-Once you have the deck equipment removed, you can go around and remove the eye ball fittings from all your return lines and the skimmer baskets from your skimmers.
+Then, remove the eyeball fittings from all your return lines and the skimmer baskets from your skimmers.

 NOTE: If you have a dedicated line for an automatic cleaner, remove the plastic adapter.
 All return lines should be large, threaded openings that will all fit the same sized rubber plug with a wing-nut.

 2. Test and Clean The Pool Water

-Test you pool water to make sure your pool is properly balanced.
-I suggest you take a sample of water to your local pool dealer to get the water thoroughly checked.
+Test you pool water to make sure it’s properly balanced.
+I suggest taking a sample of water to your local pool dealer to get it thoroughly checked.

-You can also use your home test strips to make sure the pH is between 7.4 and 7.6, your alkalinity is between 100ppm and 150ppm.
+You can also use test strips to make sure the pH is between 7.4 and 7.6 and your alkalinity is between 100ppm and 150ppm.
 Your chlorine level is between 1 and 3 parts per million.
-If you don’t use chlorine, make sure your sanitizer is at the correct level.
+If you don’t use chlorine, make sure your sanitizer is at the proper level.

 NOTE: Your chemical ranges can be on the high-side when closing your pool because chances are they will drop during the winter.

-Before adding the winter chemicals, you want to make sure you pool is the cleanest it can possibly be.
+Before adding the winter chemicals, you want to make sure your pool is super clean.
 That means, vacuuming the floor of your pool with an automatic cleaner or manually, brushing down the walls and steps, and skimming the surface of the water.